ianlewis/controllerutil/README.md

 			),
 			// ctx.Recorder is used for recording Kubernetes events. ctx.Recorder,
-			// ctx.InfoLogger is a convenient wrapper used for logging. ctx.InfoLogger,
-			// ctx.ErrorLogger is a convenient wrapper used for error logging. ctx.ErrorLogger,
+			// ctx.Logger is a convenient wrapper used for logging. ctx.Logger,
 		)
 	})